 Professor Peer Schenk works to address food and energy security concerns facing today’s world using science and technology.
-Through his role at the School of Agriculture and Food Sciences at The University of Queensland, Australia, Peer heads laboratories in both Algae Biotechnology and the Plant-Microbe Interactions.
+Through his former role at The University of Queensland, Australia, Peer developed new technology in Algae Biotechnology and Plant-Microbe Interactions.
 He has recently accepted a new role as Director of the Sustainable Solutions Hub.

 Peer is internationally recognised for his expertise in plant biotechnology, including the development of new disease resistant plants and his extensive knowledge of algae cultivation and harvesting.
-Peer and his team recently opened the Algae Energy Farm at Pinjarra Hills, a prototype demonstration farm that deploys new cost-saving technologies to produce food, feed, nutraceuticals or biodiesel from microalgae.
-The farm can also be used as a zero-input “power plant” with full resource recycling capability to produce fuel (biogas and biodiesel).
+Peer and his team developed a large-scale Algae Farm at Pinjarra Hills, a prototype demonstration farm that deployed new cost-saving technologies to produce food, feed, nutraceuticals or biodiesel from microalgae.
+The farm also functioned as a zero-input “power plant” with full resource recycling capability to produce fuel (biogas and biodiesel).

-Peer is currently overseeing the implementation of his low-cost algae cultivation technology.
+Peer is currently overseeing the implementation of his low-cost algae cultivation technology in several commercial farms.
 For more information about his work, visit his publications profile or contact him via email: email@example.com.